The Stage By Stage Approach of The AIB MBA

 When enrolling in the Australian Institute of Business MBA programme, many students don’t realise that the degree actually comprises two post-graduate qualifications, in addition to the MBA.
 These qualifications are represented as stages of the MBA but are milestones in their own right.
 They are the Graduate Certificate in Management, the Graduate Diploma in Management and the Master of Business Administration.
 This stage-by-stage structure of the MBA allows a milestone to be achieved every four subjects which students can use to advance their career.
 If you would like to learn more about each of the qualifications, see below.

-At AIB, the Graduate Certificate in Management is comprised of four core subjects which all students must complete to achieve their MBA.
-These four subjects come from a list of seven core subjects.
-They are: Leadership, Marketing Management, Strategic Human Resource Management, Operations Management, Corporate Governance, Financial Management and Strategic Management.
+At AIB, the Graduate Certificate is comprised of four core subjects which students must complete to achieve their MBA.
+Every student begins the qualification with our Leadership subject, which is the springboard for the rest of the MBA, followed by Marketing Management.
+After these two, students complete two of the following core subjects to round out their Graduate Certificate: Strategic Human Resource Management, Operations Management, Corporate Governance, Financial Management, Project Management and Strategic Management.

-After the completion of 8 subjects, being the remaining three core subjects and an elective, students are eligible for the Graduate Diploma in Management.
+After the completion of 8 subjects – all of the core MBA courses – students are eligible for the Graduate Diploma in Management.
 A prestigious qualification within itself, this milestone represents that the student is only a short time away from achieving the MBA.
-The Graduate Diploma in Management explores strategic business and management skills and knowledge in greater breadth and depth.
+The Graduate Diploma explores strategic business and management skills and knowledge in greater breadth and depth.
 Some students find that following the completion of this stage is the perfect time to take a short break from study to recharge and prepare for the final three subjects and MBA project.

-It is during this stage of the programme that students confirm whether they will specialise their MBA, and if so, which specialisation they will pursue.
+Towards the end of the Graduate Diploma, in preparation for the final stage, students decide if they will specialise their degree, and if so, which specialisation they will pursue.
 At AIB, specialisation options include Entrepreneurial Management, Finance, Logistics and Supply Chain Management, Human Resource Management and Marketing Management.
-If a student chooses not to specialise their degree, they will choose four elective subjects from the forementioned disciplines, one of which is completed in the Graduate Diploma stage.
+For those who decide not to specialise, they can choose three electives that are of interest to them.

 Read more: Should I Specialise My MBA?